Live

 The type of food you can expect at a hospital in Japan.

 The food ended up being better than I expected.
-Basically, it was white rice every meal, with fish, tofu or meat, a soup, some vegetables and milk with breakfast.
-Before being admitted I was asked about food allergies and preferences, and a nutritionist came to have a chat on the third day to see if everything was OK.
+Basically, it was white rice every meal, with fish, tofu or meat, soup, some vegetables and milk for breakfast.
+Before being admitted, I was asked about food allergies and preferences, and a nutritionist came to have a chat on the third day to see if everything was OK.

 Planning your stay